 How can I prevent water issues from spreading?

-It can be easy to spread water issues around your Los Angeles home without realizing it.
+It can be easy to spread water issues around your Seal Beach home without realizing it.
 Not only does water naturally migrate, but it also contains microbes that can contaminate unaffected areas of the house.
 SERVPRO technicians work hard to establish engineering controls when using a property with water exposure.
 Engineering controls may include preventing the spread of contaminants on clothing by setting up decontamination rooms.
 But it also includes building containment to avoid microbes from spreading from space to space.
 Usually, we can set up an air filtration device to remove humid air from the building and exhaust it outside.

 - Why is humidity control important in water restoration?

 - Limits secondary damages typically associated with water

 - Prevents microbial amplification in the affected area